 Inclusion all equipment for your Classic Inca Trail (sleeping bag, thermarest mattress, etc)

-To start our 4 Day Inca Trail Hike, we will wake up very early to them travel to Piscacucho or commonly known as the "Km 82", thus starting our tour "Inca Trail to Machu Picchu", then go to "Patallacta".
+To start our 4 Day Inca Trail Hike, we will wake up very early to travel to Piscacucho or commonly known as the "Km 82", thus starting our tour "Inca Trail to Machu Picchu", then go to "Patallacta".
 Once there, we will continue walking to the place where we will have lunch and then walk to "Ayapata", place where we will spend our first night.

 Estimated trekking time: 7-8 hours